rozek/node-red-rest-service-examples/README.md

 For this series, it is assumed that the reader already installed Node-RED (as described in [Getting Started](https://nodered.org/docs/getting-started/)), optionally secured the editor (as shown in [Securing Node-RED](https://nodered.org/docs/user-guide/runtime/securing-node-red)) and started using it (as explained in [Creating your first flow](https://nodered.org/docs/tutorials/first-flow))

 > Please note: this work is currently in progress.
-While it may already be used, do not expect it to be finished before end of September 2021.
+While it may already be used, do not expect it to be finished before midth of October 2021.

 ### Required Extensions ###